 Specific risks that crop up in the food and beverage industry are the amount of dust particles in the air, wet and slippery flooring and potential exposure to chemicals.
-The HSE points out that flooring, specifically, is a prime example of the type of risk workers face with around 35% of workplace accidents caused by slips and trips
+The HSE points out that flooring, specifically, is a prime example of the type of risk workers face with around 35% of workplace accidents caused by slips and trips.

 “For beverage companies, this is particularly important because many well-known soft drinks have a manufacturing process that creates a flammable environment,” he adds.
 “With ATEX electrical devices these don’t create any form of spark when they are switched on.”

-When it comes to this sort of specialised equipment it should go without saying that purchasing approved, branded items is critical, but in some cases there is an ongoing issue around rogue or maverick spend when it comes to ordering products from non-approved suppliers.
+When it comes to this sort of specialised equipment it should go without saying that purchasing approved, branded items is critical, but in some cases, there is an ongoing issue around rogue or maverick spend when it comes to ordering products from non-approved suppliers.
 “It’s not uncommon for a wide variety of local suppliers to be used, or for individual end users to order products themselves,” explains Tiwana.
 “This means that the company isn’t getting a joined-up approach and benefiting from the expertise of an approved supplier, or the quality guarantee that is needed with safety equipment.”

 Tiwana believes that firstly having a supplier that understands the food and beverage industry and then making use of the expertise is essential when it comes to workplace safety.
-This issue is particularly important now that new EU regulations have come into effect

 "A good safety record is what every company in the food and beverage sector wants, it's in their interests to collaborate with experts who can help them achieve that"Del Tiwana, Industry Sector Manager, RS Components